glurp/dsl-gtk/README.md

 Ruiby.start { Win.new("application title",350,10) }
 ```

-Autonomous DSL, for  little application :
+Autonomous DSL, for  little application (most of demo in samples/ are
+done with this patern) :

 ```ruby
 require  'Ruiby'